bulletphysics/bullet3/readme.txt

 Bullet 3.x GPU rigid body pipeline using OpenCL.
+Note that the Bullet 2.x svn repository from http://bullet.googlecode.com is being merged into this repository.
+This merging is work-in-progress.

 The entire collision detection and rigid body dynamics is executed on the GPU.